 The elevator ride was very short.
-When the doors opened, the toons stepped into another large and empty room.
+When the doors opened, the toons stepped into another room, large and empty like before.
 However, the lights were brighter than the previous room, and the marble floors were pearly white.
-The doors surrounding the room led to the offices of the secretaries of various federal departments.
+The doors surrounding this room led to the offices of the secretaries of various federal departments.

 A Flunky wearing a guard suit walked out of a door, munching a doughnut.
 He saw the toons and screamed, but it was too late.
 They crushed him with an anvil before he could retaliate.
 Strangely, no other cog was around to notice what had happened.
-The entire area appeared empty just like other places had before.
+This facility was suspiciously empty.

 Goopy went to work.
 He unscrewed the screen off of the scanner device and cut one of the wires below.
 Then he put the screen back where it was before.

-"Access permitted."
-The voice said and the doors slid open.
-The toons clambered inside, although it was very tight, and the capsule closed.
+"Access granted," the voice said as the doors slid open.
+The toons clambered inside, although it was a very tight fit.
+Then the capsule closed.
 It began to move down a glass tube to the unknown.
 Little, dim overhead lights flashed by over their heads.

 They were sent left and right and down through the tube.
 They went faster and sometimes slower.
-After about three minutes of traveling they were wondering how deep underground they were.
-Then they stopped at the top secret area.
-The doors opened and they stepped out.
+After about three minutes of traveling underground, they were wondering how much further they would go.
+At last, they stopped at the top-secret area.
+The doors opened, and they stepped out.